-Columns L-Q: Enter each date on which you called the patient or the patient returned your call.
-THE TIMING AND THE NUMBER OF CALLS THAT YOU MAKE SHOULD FOLLOW THE TIMING AND NUMBER OF CALLS APPROVED BY YOUR IRB AND SPECIFIED IN YOUR SITE'S LETTER OF INVITATION.
+Columns L-Q: Write in each date on which you called the patient or the patient returned your call.
+Although the spreadsheet gives you room to log 6 calls, THE TIMING AND THE NUMBER OF CALLS THAT YOU MAKE SHOULD FOLLOW THE TIMING AND NUMBER OF CALLS APPROVED BY YOUR IRB AND SPECIFIED IN YOUR SITE'S LETTER OF INVITATION.
 Leave blank any columns M-Q that you do not use to log calls.

-Column R: Enter Y if you were never able to reach the patient by phone.
+- Column R: Enter Y if you were never able to reach the patient by phone.
 You do not need to attempt further contacts if you have exhausted the number of calls that your IRB has authorized.
-Enter N if you reached the patient by phone.
+Enter N if you reached the patient by phone. - Column S: Enter Y if the patient declined over the phone to participate.
+Otherwise, enter N.

-- Column S: Enter Y if the patient declined over the phone to participate.
-Otherwise, enter N. - Column T: Enter Y if the patient reported a disqualifying health condition over the phone.
+- Column T: Enter Y if the patient reported a disqualifying health condition over the phone.
 Otherwise, enter N. - Column U: Enter Y if the patient indicated over the phone that s/he was interested in learning more about the study.
 Otherwise, enter N. - Column V: Enter Y if the patient was interested but you were not able to negotiate a date for the baseline study visit.
 Otherwise, enter N.